Ribeiro-Vinicius/Ribeiro-Vinicius/README.md

 - 👋 Hi, I’m @Ribeiro-Vinicius, a student of Systems Analysis and Development at FIAP.
-- 👀 I’m interested in technology, history, sociology and politics.
 - 🌱 I’m currently learning Java and all the things a back-end developer should know.
 - I'm looking for a job as Junior Back-Developer.
 I would rather work in the Back-End but I would as well accept a job as Front-End Developer.
 - I'm looking forward to being capable of contribuing to an open-source project.